 (4) Set CV56 to 113

-As engine resets you will hear the 3 toots.
-Test out the locomotive using address 3.
+If engine resets you will hear the 3 toots. reboot, power cycle.
+Test out the locomotive using address 3 on the main track.

-QSI also has some selective resets.
-Refer to the DCC Reference Manual for this information.
+QSI also has some OTHER selective resets.
+Refer to the locomotive manufacturer or manual for this information.

 BLI Decoder History & Reset

 BLI (Broadway Limited Industries) offered over time has offered many of the same locomotives with different decoders inside.
 Attempting to reset the engine can become confusing because the decoder is locked or the decoder is not what you think it is.
 This section goes over the various types of decoder used in each family/series of engines.

 1) ORIGINAL BLI SERIES (Discontinued in 2006).

 These engines came with a QSI sound decoder model Q1 V6.0 manufactured by QSI.
 They support DC and DCC operation out of the box.
 Reset is.
 These decoders do not support the decoder lock function.
 They are however upgradeable to Q1A software V7.0 software which fixes an advanced consisting bug.